Egypt prosecutor says e-coli was factor in deaths of British tourists

 Local Egyptian officials initially said the Coopers both died of heart attacks, but the public prosecutor ordered an investigation.

+Tourism in Egypt has struggled since a 2011 popular uprising and the unrest that followed it, including the bombing of a Russian passenger jet in 2015 and the accidental killing of Mexican tourists by Egyptian forces the same year.

+Tourist revenues rose in Egypt this year with improved security conditions in the country, but numbers are still well below the more than 14 million tourist arrivals in 2010.
+Arrivals stood at around 5 million in the first half of 2018, a government official told Reuters last month.

-Reporting by Haitham Ahmed, Omar al-Fahmy, John Davison; additional reporting by Andy Bruce in London, Editing by John Stonestreet
+Reporting by Haitham Ahmed, Omar al-Fahmy, John Davison; additional reporting by Andy Bruce in London, Editing by John Stonestreet/Mark Heinrich